Glossary TermApril 20, 2024

 • Fewer people interested at higher prices

-• Warning sign of potential top
+• Warning signal for a potential top

 Example 3: The Volume Pump